mouseless/learn-nuxt/README.md

 ## Build Process

-The building process proceeds in 4 stages.
-In the first stage we check the lint with eslint.
-In the second stage, the preparation for markdowns before the build is working.
-You can check the [prebuild](/prebuild) page for this stage.
-The third stage includes builds.
-The last stage is divided into two.
-In the last stage, if we want to deploy, we create a static site using `nuxt generate`.
-If we want to run it in development mode, the vite server will run and the built page will be initialized.
+The building process has 4 stages.
+The first stage is lint checking using eslint.
+Second stage is prebuild, markdowns are preprocessed in this stage.
+You can check the [prebuild](/prebuild).
+Third stage is build.
+Fourth stage is divided into two parts, creating a static site for deployement or running the built site from third stage in development mode.
+To create a static site we use `nuxt generate`, to run the project in development mode we use `npm run dev`.

 ```mermaid
 flowchart LR